 Opus is the successor to the Vorbis and Speex codecs, and it offers very high quality and efficiency.
 It is perhaps the most versatile audio codec, and is used for low-latency voice (VOIP), streaming audio, music, site-to-site links, and more.
 The quality of Opus is considered equal to (or slightly better) than AAC and AAC+, especially at low bitrates.
 It is widely supported on mobile devices, but still lags slightly behind AAC in terms of compatibility.

-Here is a table to summarize the relative quality of the codecs discussed in this article:
+Below is a table to summarize the relative quality of the codecs that we discussed in this article:

 |Rank by Quality||Codec|